 The Teacher Fellow will be provided with access to the University of Michigan library, and mentoring from the South Asia librarian, and faculty experts.

-The Teacher Fellow will be required to attend at least four lectures or events during the academic year, or in a South Asia course, and to produce a curriculum module by the end of the academic year.
+The Teacher Fellow will be required to attend at least four CSAS lectures or events or attend a South Asia-focussed course during the academic year, and to produce a curriculum module by the end of the academic year.

-If you would like to know more, please contact email@example.com.
+If you would like to know more, please contact Clemente Beghi.